-April 4-6, 2013: 2013 AT Jamboree features outdoor adventure-themed film screenings, a vendor village staffed by industry representatives, gear repair, a trail maintenance trip and phenology training session with the Appalachian Trail Concervancy, plus product giveaways, door prizes and live music.
+April 3-4, 2015: Jamboree features outdoor adventure-themed film screenings, a vendor village staffed by industry representatives, gear repair, a trail maintenance trip and phenology training session with the Appalachian Trail Concervancy, plus product giveaways, door prizes and live music.
 Read more about it.

-September 27-29, 2013: NOC thanks our loyal guests for another great year with this weekend festival featuring unbelievable discounts on outdoor gear and gifts, live music and entertainment for the whole family, as well as food and beer specials throughout our Wesser Campus.
+September 25-27, 2015: NOC thanks our loyal guests for another great year with this weekend festival featuring unbelievable discounts on outdoor gear and gifts, live music and entertainment for the whole family, as well as food and beer specials.
 Expect plenty of kid's activities, contests and games, as well as on-the water competitions and adult-only treats like beer-tastings dance parties into the night.
 Read more about the NOC Guest Appreciation Festival.

-October 26, 2013: Weekends in October, enjoy indian summer at NOC with a german-style beer garden set on the bank of the Nantahala River.
+October 24, 2015: Weekends in October, enjoy indian summer at NOC with a german-style beer garden set on the bank of the Nantahala River.
 We'll be serving up seasonal treats, craft brews, and plenty of crisp mountain air.
-On Saturday, October 26th, bring the whole family for a day-long celebration featuring the Flint Ridge 5-Mile Trail Race, pumpkin decorating, costume contest, and of course The Great Pumpkin Pursuit, the most hilarious kayak treasure hunt ever to haunt the Nantahala.
+Bring the whole family for a day-long celebration featuring the Flint Ridge 5-Mile Trail Race, pumpkin decorating, costume contest, and of course The Great Pumpkin Pursuit, the most hilarious kayak treasure hunt ever to haunt the Nantahala.

 Outdoor School Courses